Types of Workers’ Compensation Benefits

 Work injury cases can become incredibly complicated, particularly when it comes to getting the benefits that injured workers are entitled to.
-That list of benefits above is certainly recoverable in the appropriate situations, but that does not mean that employers and workers’ compensation insurance carriers will not put up a fight.
+That list of benefit types above is certainly recoverable in the appropriate situations, but that does not mean that Philadelphia employers and workers’ compensation insurance carriers will not put up a fight.
 A skilled Philadelphia workers’ compensation attorney will have the resources necessary to:

 - Obtain all evidence needed to prove what happened, including statements from eyewitnesses, possible video or photo surveillance, employer safety records, and more.

 - Work with trusted medical professionals to provide a thorough evaluation of the injured worker.